tchibatron/dbeaver/File-Search.md

 **Filters**|Opens Search Filters dialog box that allows setting the maximum number of top level elements in the tree of results
 **Preferences**|Opens the Preferences window on the Search page

+Double-clicking a results row opens it in a separate viewer.